RoelsK/Meta-Front-End-Developer/README.md

 <img src="meta-logo.png" width=150>

-- This directory contains all of my assignments from the Coursera Course: [Introduction to Front-End Development](https://www.coursera.org/learn/introduction-to-front-end-development?specialization=meta-front-end-developer)
+- This directory contains all of my assignments from the Coursera Course: [Introduction to Front-End Development](https://www.coursera.org/learn/introduction-to-front-end-development?specialization=meta-front-end-developer){:target="_blank" rel="noopener"}

 ## Table of Content